 By Meghan Shrewsbury I think I was born to travel.
 My first trip (aside from the one through the birth canal) happened when I was only five days old.
 I flew on a plane from South Carolina, where I was born, to Nebraska to meet my grandma.
 I haven't really stopped...read more

 A little more than a month ago, I sat down and wrote a letter to my boss.
 It is one I'd been thinking about for awhile, and as I said in the letter, I wrote it with mixed emotions.
 I have been an educator most of my adult life.
 I didn't really set out to be one, it...read more

 It has been said that a journey of 1,000 miles begins with a single step.
-Five years ago today, Ann and I took our first step together as we walked down the aisle at Westminster Presbyterian Church as a husband and wife.
-Since that day, we've been on an amazing life...read more
+It was Aug.
+27, 2017, that Ann and I took our first step together as we walked down the aisle at Westminster Presbyterian Church as a husband and wife.
+Since that day, we've been on an amazing...read more

 Allow me to wax romantic for a moment.
 June 7, 2011, I proposed marriage and Ann said, "yes," making me the happiest man on earth.
 It all began the summer before, when she invited me to a College World Series game the last year it was at Rosenblatt Stadium in Omaha,...read more

 After my appointments today at the Mayo Clinic in Rochester, Steve and I spent two hours sitting in the lobby of Mayo’s Gonda Building where we listened to Jane Belau play the grand piano for passersby.
 We’d seen her play before and enjoyed the music, but today was...read more

 After months of dilly dallying around with the idea (slash dream) of a travel blog, we decided to just get it going this weekend.
 We've got a day to kill in cold and gloomy Rochester, Minnesota, before I return for the third time since January to the Mayo Clinic....read more

 Second most popular blog in Pawhuska